frida/frida-website/_i18n/en/_docs/building.md

 coherent build environment.

 - **No moving parts.** The final binary must be self-contained/portable.
-Some of Frida's run-time components, like frida-helper, frida-agent, etc. will at some point need to be present on the filesystem.
+Some of Frida's run-time components, like frida-helper, frida-agent, etc. may at some point need to be present on the filesystem.
 These binaries are serialized and linked into the Frida library (for example `_frida.so` in the case of frida-python), which means it's portable without relying on external moving